ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

-I currently work as as a Resident Assistant (RA) at my university.
+I currently work as a Resident Assistant (RA) at my university.
 My responsibilities include organizing engaging and fun events for residents who live on my floor, serving as an academic and emotional resource for these students, and completing nighttime work shifts, which RAs call "duties", on a rotating basis.
 These duties are divided into two types, ON duties and IN duties.

-If I am assigned to an ON duty on a given night, I am responsible for patroling various floors of my building multiple times, ensuring that students are not violating housing policies, and checking for maintainance issues.
-These ON duties last from 7PM until 7AM during which time I can be contacted at any time to respond to anything from an innocuous noise complaint to an unconcious resident who needs immediate medical attention.
+If I am assigned to an ON duty on a given night, I am responsible for patrolling various floors of my building multiple times, ensuring that students are not violating housing policies, and checking for maintenance issues.
+These ON duties last from 7PM until 7AM during which time I can be contacted at any time to respond to anything from an innocuous noise complaint to an unconscious resident who needs immediate medical attention.
 From my experience, these shifts can be taxing and too many of them in a short time frame can impact sleep patterns, alertness, and even academic performance.

 On the other hand, if I am assigned to an IN shift on a given night, I am not responsible for patrolling any part of the building and will only be contacted to respond to an incident if all the people with ON shifts that night are busy dealing with incidents.

 The number of people scheduled for ON and IN shifts each night varies with the size of the particular building.
 Larger buildings have three ON duties and three IN duties per night with smaller ones having fewer of each type of shift.
 Furthermore the particular number of the ON shift makes a difference.
 For example, in my building the shifts are designated ON 1, ON 2, and ON 3 and are responsible for patrolling, among other areas, the lobby, the basement, and the courtyard, respectively.
-It is apparent that during the winter, it is much more prefereable for RAs to patrol indoors than outdoors.
+It is apparent that during the winter, it is much more preferable for RAs to patrol indoors than outdoors.

 <a name="curr"></a>